AleksandarBayrev/random-important-stuff/GOG-Games-Notes.md

 * Disable V-Sync and enable Triple Buffering from settings to stop stutter.
 Limit FPS to 60.

 # Sleeping Dogs: Definitive Edition
 * Use `WineCFG` to enable virtual desktop, disable fullscreen from game settings, and disable virtual desktop from `WineCFG`.
-The game is broken on fullscreen.
+The game is broken on fullscreen (not anymore as of recent Proton GE versions).

 # Arx Fatalis
 * Use `Arx Liberatis` to run it on modern systems, [link](https://github.com/AleksandarBayrev/ArxLibertatis).

-## corectrl-profile.ccpro
+## corectrl-profile.ccpro (obsolete, LACT is better for GPUs)
 * Example `CoreCtrl` profile for fans.

 # Gothic II
 * Check `Gothic-II-HowTO.md`

+# Vampire - The Masquerade Bloodlines - Unofficial Patch
+* Run the game with the `-window` launch argument, select resolution, remove the argument and start with the newly selected resolution